El Senbellawein

 El Senbellawein (السنبلاوين /arz/) is a city in the Dakahlia Governorate of Egypt.
 Located about 20 km south of Mansoura, it has a population of approximately 435,000 inhabitants.

-Famous residents include political activist Ahmed Lutfi el-Sayed, singer Umm Kulthum, actress Faten Hamama, first female general director of Egyptian TV Tomader Tawfik, footballer Mahmoud El Khatib, film director Ateyyat El Abnoudy, and geologist Farouk El-Baz.
+The city has been home to well known people which include political activist Ahmed Lutfi el-Sayed, singer Umm Kulthum, actress Faten Hamama, first female general director of Egyptian TV Tomader Tawfik, footballer Mahmoud El Khatib, film director Ateyyat El Abnoudy, and geologist Farouk El-Baz.

 Etymology

 The origin of the city's name is unknown.
 The ancient town Psembelle (Ψεμβελλη) is attested in the same nome, but it's unclear if the two are related.

 Projects

 In 2018 the Egyptian Government began infrastructure projects in El Senbellawein.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh), as the rest of Egypt.